 The 2019-2021 Wisconsin State Legislative Session brings some anticipated and many unanticipated legislative policy opportunities to our attention.
-The SWSA tracks this legislation (from Joint Finance, the Assembly, the Senate, and occasionally rules from the Department of Public Instruction).
+The SWSA takes positions on some of the key legislative items and will track these positions for our members.

 Recent Wins & What We've Done

 SWSA Members Testify at Joint Finance Committee Hearings Across the State!

 On April 10, 2019, several superintendents and board members from SWSA testified at the Oak Creek Joint Finance Committee hearing to share their position about Governor Evers' proposed state budget.
 Districts who attended the hearing were Brown Deer, Whitnall, Muskego-Norway, Kenosha, Oak Creek-Franklin, South Milwaukee, Milwaukee Public Schools, and St. Francis.

 Several other districts including Kettle Moraine (testified in Janesville), Shorewood (testified inGreen Bay), and Racine Unified (testified in Green Bay) have attended other hearings across the state.

 Many districts are submitting written testimony to the Joint Finance Committee as well.

 Terri Phillips, SWSA Executive Director testified on behalf of the entire organization and her testimony can be found on the link below.